The UK Data Protection Landscape After Brexit

 Businesses on both sides of the channel and the UK Government would like the free flow of personal data to continue after Brexit.
-For this, once the UK has left the EU, it would have to seek an adequacy decision from the EU, similar to the decisions for New Zealand, Argentina, Canada and Japan.
+For this, once the UK has left the EU, it would have to seek an adequacy decision from the EU.
+Similar to the decisions for New Zealand, Argentina, Canada, and Japan.

 What happens if the UK leaves with No Deal?

-If the UK ceases to be a member in early 2020, without an agreement that has been passed through Parliament, then there will be no agreement for the transition period or a plan for the future trading agreement.
+If the UK ceases to be a member in early 2020, without an agreement that passed through Parliament, then there will be no agreement for the transition period or a plan for the future trading agreement.
 This will leave the UK, as a Third Country, which from a Data Protection perspective means an adequacy decision required, or other safeguards are required for transfers from the EU.